The business card isn't dead yet.

 As long as there are parties, industry events, and networking opportunities, there will be business cards.
 And it's important that yours isn't thrown to the bottom of the pile because of a lackluster design.

-To help you out on the inspiration front, we've compiled a list of 16 top-notch business cards from agencies and designers around the world.
+To help you out on the inspiration front, we've compiled a list of 19 of the best business card designs from agencies, designers, and businesses around the world.
 Ranging from artistically elaborate to decidedly simple, these examples are certain to inspire your next business card redesign.

 Featuring a botanical illustration of tropical blooms and a clean sans-serif font, these business cards from Aurora certainly make a stylish first impression.
 The South African studio specializes in whimsical artwork and design, so it's fitting that their business cards reflect their unique skill set.
 The cards were designed in-house and include gold embossed details.